cullendales/automated-ielts-marker/README.md

 ## Notes

 This program received a 95% success rate at matching 20 professionally marked IELTS task 2 papers from 5 different students with marks ranging from 5.5 - 8.5 out of 9.
 However, the marks given by this program are to give you a general idea of your IELTS score and are not interchangeable with those of a real examiner - especially for marks lower than a 6 or higher than an 8.
 If your paper is written well but off-topic, this program will overscore it.
 Enjoy the program but please be aware of possible overscoring.
-Best of luck on your IELTS examination :)
+Best of luck on your IELTS examination!